How Does it Work?

 In the very best case scenario, you and your spouse will be able to communicate directly to negotiate a Family Law result that is best suited for you.
-Most people would be reluctant to participate in this type of negotiation without receiving advice from a family lawyer about their possible rights and obligations.
-It is essential that you obtain sound information and advice from a family lawyer, as to the reasonable parameters for settling your issues, before you embark up direct negotiations.
+Most people would be reluctant to participate in this type of negotiation without receiving advice from a family lawyer about possible outcomes.
+It is essential that you obtain sound information and advice from a family lawyer.

 Participation & Results